• Skip to primary navigation

 Goals

-1. Evaluate whether and to what degree teacher and principal preparation programs’ curriculum and instructional practices ensure that each candidate is prepared to model culturally responsive pedagogies aligned with the cultural competency, diversity, equity, and inclusion standards.
+1. Evaluate whether and to what degree teacher and principal preparation programs’ practices ensure that each candidate is prepared to model culturally responsive pedagogies (2021 cultural competency, diversity, equity, and inclusion standards).

 2. Ensure each teacher candidate is prepared to implement the Since Time Immemorial curriculum.